flythereddflagg/flythereddflagg.github.io/python_book/docs/29-Comments-and-Code-Documentation.md

 For more information just type `help()` into the prompt.
 This will turn on the interactive help.
 This functionality is used by Python programmers everywhere to help the user learn the API.
 If you need information on a class or function you have imported this will give you what you need.

 I have introduced this feature now instead of earlier for a few reasons.
 Before using the feature, understanding classes and docstrings will help you understand how to use this feature and implement it in your own projects.
 Therefore from here on out, I expect you to include clear documentation for all your modules, classes and functions.

+## Hone your skills

+- Go back over some of the scripts and projects you have done so far in the course.
+Add docstrings to them so they can be used with the `help` function.
+- Look up how you can generate web documentation from your docstrings using tools like [pydoc](https://docs.python.org/3.7/library/pydoc.html), [sphinx](http://www.sphinx-doc.org/en/master/) or [Read the Docs](https://readthedocs.org/).
+See if you can find some other tools to help you do this.
+(There are many more.)

+## Advanced Mastery

+- Make a full website from the documentation you pull from your docstrings.
+You do not have to serve it but make it useable for a website format.

 <!-- Navigation -->